Trasselfrisyr/tlc-strummer/README.md

 Note that the DAC output pin is not in itself capable of driving speakers or headphones.

-Work in progress now is the t32-strummer.ino, where I'm' puttin some more stuff in:
+What you will probably like the most, though, is the t32-strummer.ino, where I've put some more stuff in:

 Momentary setting switch on pin 24 (internal pullup, switch connects to GND).